-Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a fellowship, a single individual must be designated as program director and have overall responsibility for the program.
+Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a fellowship, a single individual must be designated as program director and made responsible have overall responsibility for the program.
+This individual will have dedicated time for the leadership of the fellowship, and it is this individual's responsibility to communicate with the fellows, faculty members, DIO, GMEC, and the ACGME.
 The program director's nomination is reviewed and approved by the GMEC.
-Final approval of the program director resides with the applicable ACGME Review Committee.
+Final approval of the program directors resides with the applicable ACGME Review Committee.